-Figure 1: Diagrammatic representation of simulations examining the effects of genetic drift, gene flow and selection on spatial clines in HCN.
+Figure 2: Diagrammatic representation of simulations examining the effects of genetic drift, gene flow and selection on spatial clines in HCN.
 We manipulated the effects of drift in two ways: (A) By creating a spatial gradient in carrying capacity (K) across the linear matrix, thereby placing an upper limit on the population size (N) in each population.
-For most simulations (see Table 3), population size was greatest in the rural-most population (N = 1000) and declined linearly to the urban-most population (N = 10).
+For most simulations (see Table 2), population size was greatest in the rural-most population (N = 1000) and declined linearly to the urban-most population (N = 10).
 In this case, all patches (separated by solid vertical lines) started with populations at carrying capacity in generation one (represented by grey filling of patches).
 (B) Through serial founder events during the colonization of the urban environment, beginning with a single rural population at carrying capacity.
 Populations could only colonize adjacent patches and the proportion of founding alleles was varied to control the strength of drift (i.e. lower proportion = stronger drift).
 (C) Schematic of the order of events during simulations of drift scenario 2 (i.e. B, numbers represent order of events).
 Boxes represent a single population as it proceeds through the simulations.
 Upon colonization, populations first grow according to a logistic growth model (growth rate [r] = 1.5).
 Populations are then subject to selection, followed by migration.
-The frequency of alleles within a population in the next generation is thus a function of that allele’s frequency in the current generation, its relative fitness in the current patch, and the mean frequency of migrant alleles arriving from all other populations in the matrix.
 Every generation, we track the frequency of dominant alleles at both loci underlying HCN production (i.e. CYP79D15 and Li) and the frequency of HCN within each population in the matrix.

-Figure 2: The strength of selecting favoring cyanogenic (i.e. HCN+) or acyanogenic (i.e. HCN–) genotypes depended on the population’s position on the landscape.
+Figure 3: The strength of selecting favoring cyanogenic (i.e. HCN+) or acyanogenic (i.e. HCN–) genotypes depended on the population’s position on the landscape.
 We first defined a maximum selection coefficient (-s to s), which favoured HCN+ genotypes in rural populations and acyanogenic HCN– genotypes in urban populations.
 The selection coefficient varied linearly across the matrix such that HCN+ and HCN– genotypes had equal fitness in the central population of the landscape (i.e. population 20).